Campus and Malone-related Sexual Misconduct Policy

 Malone is committed to the person of Jesus Christ and to the concept that the principles and practices set forth in the Holy Scriptures should enhance and be evident in the life of every person who embraces the Christian faith.
-Because of this, and for the benefit of our students and employees, Malone maintains high standards of conduct by employees and students, while on Malone property, or in connection with Malone activities or programs whether on or off campus.
-Any sexual harassment, assault, rape or other sexual misconduct, by or against students or employees, either on Malone property or time, or in connection with any Malone-related business, program or activity, is strictly forbidden and will not be tolerated.
+Because of this, and for the benefit of our students and employees, Malone maintains high standards of conduct by employees and students while on Malone property or in connection with Malone activities or programs on or off-campus.
+Any sexual harassment, assault, rape or other sexual misconduct, by or against students or employees, either on Malone property or time, or in connection with any Malone-related business, program, or activity is strictly forbidden and will not be tolerated.

 Malone reserves the right to take appropriate disciplinary action against any student or employee determined by Malone to have engaged in sexual misconduct, whether or not the criminal justice system prosecutes or convicts such individual.
 Any such disciplinary action, up to and including student dismissal or employment termination, will be taken after a review of the pertinent facts, pursuant to applicable Malone policies and procedures.

 Sexual misconduct is non-consensual sexual conduct such as, but not limited to, intentional touching (either of the victim, or a forcing of the victim to touch, directly or through clothing) of another person’s genitals, breasts, thighs, buttocks, or other sexually-related areas; rape (non-consensual sexual intercourse, whether by a stranger or acquaintance; attempted rape; non-consensual oral sex or anal intercourse); or non-consensual sexual penetration with an object or substance.
 Non-consensual acts are those committed by force, intimidation, or through exploitation of the victim’s mental or emotional incapacity or physical helplessness or vulnerability, or otherwise without the victim’s lawful, voluntary consent.